andrew-nyu/migration/README.md

 This model fits the 'push-pull-mooring' model of migration as follows:

-**Push:** Layers accessed by agent in current location shift to lower utility (e.g., economic downturn, climate shift, etc.)
+i. **Push:** Layers accessed by agent in current location shift to lower utility (e.g., economic downturn, climate shift, etc.).

-**Pull:** Layers known by agent in different location offer better utility; benefits from sharing over social network in different location offer better utility than current location
+ii. **Pull:** Layers known by agent in different location offer better utility; benefits from sharing over social network in different location offer better utility than current location.

-**Mooring:** Layers accessed by agent in current location maintain utility (e.g., assets, secure employment, etc.); benefits from sharing over social network in current location are preferable to expected benefits in other locations
+iii. **Mooring:** Layers accessed by agent in current location maintain utility (e.g., assets, secure employment, etc.); benefits from sharing over social network in current location are preferable to expected benefits in other locations

 Future versions of the code will include a batch-run script.
 At present, a single simulation run can be made from **runMigrationModel.m**.
 Current configurations include a few layers whose income potential increases down and to the right, leading to a mass migration toward the bottom right corner along the course of the simulation.